HadiHammoud44/SAND/README.md

 # Selection with Additive Noise Distortion

-SAND is a feature selection algorithm for neural networks based on simple noise addition.
+SAND is a feature selection algorithm for neural networks based on simple addition of a noise layer.

 ## Experiments
 This project was built using `Python 3.9.2`